JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 The proof is made possible by multiheaded attention and learned sparsity/universal approximation in the feedforward network.

-- Survey on what makes transformers work
+- Survey on transformers

-- AI Magazine article on transformers
+  - Need to find an angle.

+- AI Magazine article: OpenAI isn't solving the alignment problem.
+They are applying an idiosyncratic censor.

+This will eventually lead to problems.
+People trusting the system will be beguiled into a false sense of security.

 - Attention Dilution in transformers as a method to explore varying attention on preference relations